Arts & Culture

 There are local leagues for soccer, softball and even kickball, and Mobile boasts one of the nation’s largest tennis facilities.

 Mobilians love music, as seen in our annual events SouthSounds Music and Arts Festival, which showcases rising musicians and artists from the south, and, our latest addition, 1065.
-This city offers a broad range of musical performances, from the soothing classical sounds of the Mobile Symphony Orchestra to hard-rocking live acts at the Alabama Music Box.
+This city offers a broad range of musical performances, from the soothing classical sounds of the Mobile Symphony Orchestra to rocking live acts at Alchemy Tavern or The Merry Widow.

 You can see world-renowned artists like Yo-Yo Ma at the historic Saenger Theatre, and then stroll down Dauphin Street and hear some of the area’s local stars on the rise.
-The downtown venue Soul Kitchen features regional and national touring acts, or if smaller, more intimate performances are more your style, you can catch them weekly at restaurants and bars like Callaghan’s Irish Social Club.
+Downtown venues Soul Kitchen and The Steeple on St. Francis feature regional and national touring acts, or if smaller, more intimate performances are more your style, you can catch them weekly at restaurants and bars like Callaghan’s Irish Social Club or The Listening Room.
 Fans of jazz, you are not alone in Mobile; local Mystic Order of the Jazz Obsessed (MOJO) hosts a monthly jazz night.

 With more than 70 parks and hundreds of miles of trails for hiking and biking, Mobile is practically begging you to come outside and play.